cdktf/cdktf-provider-googlebeta/docs/googleContainerCluster.go.md

 - *Type:* *string

-Mode defines how to audit the workload configs.
-Accepted values are MODE_UNSPECIFIED, DISABLED, BASIC.
+Sets which mode of auditing should be used for the cluster's workloads.
+Accepted values are DISABLED, BASIC.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_container_cluster#audit_mode GoogleContainerCluster#audit_mode}